-On the anatomy video, observe that the contraction of the left ventricle is strong and occurs in a reduced amount of time.
-Anatomically, the septal wall is very much thicker than the rest of the ventricle, but this is not shown in the animation.
+On the cardiac animation video, observe that the left ventricle contraction is strong and occurs in a reduced amount of time.
+The septal wall is significantly thicker than the rest of the ventricle, although this is not depicted in the animation.

 The strong contraction of the left ventricle causes the anterior leaflet to be sucked into the ventricle, blocking the flow into the aorta and causing an aortic murmur.
-At the same time turbulent flow from the left ventricle to the left atrium causes a second murmur.
-Since the two murmurs occur at the same time, you hear a single murmur.
+Concurrently, turbulent flow from the left ventricle to the left atrium causes a second murmur.
+Because these two murmurs occur simultaneously, you hear a single murmur.

-You can hear the difference between the two murmurs by moving the stethoscope head the aortic to the mitral valve area.
-First, you will hear the diamond shaped aortic murmur and later the rectangular pansystolic murmur.
+Observe the difference between the two murmurs by shifting the stethoscope chestpiece from the aortic to the mitral valve area.
+First, you will hear the diamond-shaped aortic murmur and later the rectangular pansystolic murmur.

 Authors and Sources